 Anthropology is the comparative study of humanity, focusing on people in all places and throughout history and prehistory.
 Courses engage students in the analysis of beliefs, values, and practices from a perspective that understands societies on their own terms.
 This perspective includes comparing the similarities and differences among different groups and appreciating and valuing different ways of living.
 Students study other cultures in order to learn more about their own.
 This curriculum affords students the opportunity to see the interaction between “what we know” and “what we do” that lies at the heart of the study of humanity.

-Academic careers are attractive to some graduates, but more than half of all professional anthropologists work outside of academic institutions.
-Some of these careers include research for public and private organizations, administration and/or public policy on the local, regional, federal, or international level; research and work in museums; intercultural communication; advertising, marketing, and public relations; human resources, public health, health care, and law.
-They also contribute to non-governmental and international organizations.
+Academic careers are attractive to some graduates, but well more than half of all professional anthropologists work outside of academic institutions.
+Some of these careers include research for public and private organizations; UX; administration and/or public policy on the local, regional, federal, or international level; research and work in museums; intercultural communication; advertising, marketing, and public relations; human resources; public health; health care; and law.
+Anthropologists also frequently work at non-governmental and international organizations.
 Within the context of administration or public policy, anthropologists are engaged in cultural resource management (CRM), monitoring the preservation of cultural resources for national parks, museums, and state or municipal cultural institutions (i.e., parks and historical societies).
 Anthropology enhances other career paths, such as modern languages, international studies, international relations, cultural studies, and international business.
-Students will have completed at least four ethnographic research projects and be qualified in archaeological research skills by the time they graduate.
+Students will have attained transferable skills through real world experience during their education that will prepare them for direct entry into many fields of employment.

 Program Requirements | Quarter Hours |